psychemedia/island-storynotes/knighton-gorges-ghosts.md

 The manor of Knighton Gorges was held in the reign of Henry III. by John de Morville, a younger brother of De Morvilles, a conſiderable family in the county of Cumberland.
 John de Morville dying in the forticth year of Henry III.
 Ralph de Gorges, who married Elen, his daughter and coheir, enjoyed the manor in her right, and received the homage of his tenants at Bradpole, in Dorſetſhire.
 Sir Ralph de Gorges, the ſon of Elen, left only one daughter, Eleanor the wite of the celebrated Sir Theobald Ruſſel, whoſe ſon Sir Ralph Ruſſel ſucceeded to the Lordſhip of Knighton, and left Sir Maurice his heir.
 Thomas the only ſon of Sir Maurice dying withbut iſſue, his heirs general were John Hacket, ſon of one of the daughters of Sir Maurice Ruſſel, f and two of her daughters, Margaret, who married John Keneys, and Eleanor, the wife of Stephen Hatfield.
 Knighton fell ro the ſhare of Hacket, as appears by the return to an inquiſition taken in the ſeventeenth year of the reign of Henry VI.
 He alſo poſſeſſed Woolverton, Milton, and other eſtates in this iſland. f He left two daughters, Joan and Agnes; Joan married Gilbert, of Whitcombe,

-in Somerſetſhire, and had Knighton with part of Woolverton for her portion; and that manor continued in the Gilbert family until the 5th of Elizabeth, when George Gilbert, of Whitcombe, fold the manor of Knighton, and his ſhares of Milton, Woolverton in Bimbridge, and the manor of Cleavelands in the pariſh of Newchurch, to Anthony Dillington, Eſq. of Pool, in Dorſetſhire: Mr. Dillington ſold his ſhare of Woolverton, Milton, and Cleavelands, to Sir Robert Worſley ; but Knighton continued for a long time the ſeat of his family, until, by a failure in the male line, the manor devolved to two ſiſters, coheireſſes of Sir Triſtram Dillington, Bart. the laſt of whom bequeathed it to Maurice Bocland, Eſq. on whoſe deceaſe, it deſcended to the preſent proprietor, George Maurice Biſſet, Eſq.
+in Somerſetſhire, and had Knighton with part of Woolverton for her portion; and that manor continued in the Gilbert family until the 5th of Elizabeth, when George Gilbert, of Whitcombe, fold the manor of Knighton, and his ſhares of Milton, Woolverton in Bimbridge, and the manor of Cleavelands in the pariſh of Newchurch, to Anthony Dillington, Eſq. of Pool, in Dorſetſhire: Mr. Dillington ſold his ſhare of Woolverton, Milton, and Cleavelands, to Sir Robert Worſley; but Knighton continued for a long time the ſeat of his family, until, by a failure in the male line, the manor devolved to two ſiſters, coheireſſes of Sir Triſtram Dillington, Bart. the laſt of whom bequeathed it to Maurice Bocland, Eſq. on whoſe deceaſe, it deſcended to the preſent proprietor, George Maurice Biſſet, Eſq.
 Knighton Houſe is an old building, containing ſeveral good apartments, beautifully ſituated on the edge of a hill. between ſome fine woods, formerly remarkable for great plenty of pheaſants.

 https://archive.org/details/bim_eighteenth-century_collections-for-the-hist_d-y_1795_1/page/n329/mode/2up?q=%22knighton+gorges%22+%22felo+de+se%22